dressupgeekout/cfklp/README.md

 ## License (2-clause BSD-style)

-Copyright (c) 2013 Christian Koch.
+Copyright (c) 2013 Charlotte Koch.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without